 NSG-117.
-BASIC LIFE SUPPORT RENEWAL Credits: 1
+BASIC LIFE SUPPORT RENEWAL

 This hybrid course combines online learning and cognitive evaluation with hands-on skills practice and psychomotor evaluation in accordance with the standards of the American Heart Association's (AHA) Core Curriculum for renewal.
 Students who successfully complete this course will receive renewal of AHA course completion cards for both Basic Cardiac Life Support for the Heath Care Provider and Heartsaver First Aid.
+Click here for course fee.